spiglerg/pyMeta/README.md

 pyMeta is a library to manage machine learning problems as `Tasks' and to sample from Task distributions.
 Includes Tensorflow implementation of FOMAML and Reptile.

-If you use *pyMeta* in your research and would like to cite the liberary, we suggest you cite the [PAPER TODO](LINKTOARXIV).
+If you use *pyMeta* in your research and would like to cite the library, we suggest you cite the [PAPER TODO](LINKTOARXIV).

 ## Data